 David Sanchez: Cooperative Development Specialist

-David recently joined Northwest Cooperative Development Center and serves as a Cooperative Development Specialist.
+David joined the Northwest Cooperative Development Center in 2022 and serves as a Cooperative Development Specialist in the ROC NW program.
 David brings several years of non-profit experience in housing and community development.
 David enjoys spending time with his dog and cat.